 Related Post: Valle de Guadalupe Wineries and Map

-Casa de Piedra and it’s restaurant, Conchas de Piedra are located on highway 3 and can be found by simply looking for the roadside sign.
-These signs with a “bunch of grapes” make navigating this wine region a fairly simple task.
+Casa de Piedra (Stone House in English) and its restaurant, Conchas de Piedra (Stone Shells in English) are located on Highway 3 and can be found by simply looking for the roadside sign.
+These signs with a “bunch of grapes” make navigating the Valle de Guadalupe wineries region a fairly simple task.

 Casa de Piedra